serpro69/serpro69/README.md

 <details>
   <summary><code>$ whoami</code></summary>
   <br/>
-My name is Serhii, I am a self-taught software developer, originally from 🇺🇦, living in beautiful ❤️ 🇳🇴🇳🇴🇳🇴
+My name is Særgeir, I am a self-taught software guy, made in 🇺🇦, living in beautiful ❤️ 🇳🇴🇳🇴🇳🇴
-<br>At work I'm most passionate about software quality 🔍 and automation ⚙️  I also enjoy uncovering and fixing nasty 🐞
+<br>At work I'm most passionate about software quality 🔍 , development experience 💯 and automation ⚙️  I also enjoy uncovering and fixing nasty 🐞
 <br>In my spare time I enjoy a variety of different things which are too numerous to list here.
 </details>